mridoni/gix/doc/gixsql.md

 ### Declaring SQL host variables

+For the time being the `BEGIN DECLARE SECTION`/`END DECLARE SECTIONS` statements are processed but ignored.
 You can use any COBOL field in SQL statements, e.g.:

 	      WORKING-STORAGE SECTION.